dgethings/lsp-cisco-ios/docs/prd/epic-3-advanced-ios-intelligence-and-editor-features.md

 - 1: The user can specify a target device type (e.g., router, switch).
 - 2: The LSP filters command suggestions based on the selected device type.

+**Status:** ✅ Completed
+**Completion Notes:** This story was completed during the PRD refinement phase.
+The `ios.Keyword` struct was updated with `DeviceTypes`, the scraper was modified to extract this, and the `Completion` function and LSP server were updated to filter suggestions based on the configured device type.

 ### Story 3.4: Implement Code Snippets

 As a network architect,